Loretto Abbey Catholic Secondary School: History

 The school was established as an all girls private school in 1847 by Irish Sisters of Loreto (also known as the Institute of the Blessed Virgin Mary, also known as IBVM, founded in France by the Venerable Mary Ward, an English recusant, in 1609).
 Ward advocated excellent education for young women, which has always formed part of the ethos of Loretto schools.

 The Loreto Sisters arrived in Toronto from Rathfarnham, Ireland, in 1847 at the invitation of Michael Power, the first Roman Catholic bishop of Toronto.
 The school was named after their previous home of Loreto Abbey near Dublin.
 The first superior of the Toronto community and principal of the school was Mother Teresa Ellen Dease, I.B.V.M.

 Originally located on Duke Street, Loretto Abbey moved to a Bathurst Street site and then to Bond Street in 1860.
-In 1867 the school relocated to the former mansion of Attorney General Robert James on Wellington Street.
-In 1927, the school moved to its current home, a Collegiate Gothic Tudor style building on Mason Boulevard by architects Findlay and Foulis.
+In 1867 the school relocated to the former mansion of Attorney General Robert Sympson Jameson on Wellington Street.
+In 1927, the school moved to its current home (leaving Loretta Abbey to Jesuit seminary), a Collegiate Gothic Tudor style building on Mason Boulevard by architects Findlay and Foulis.
 The school is attached to Loretto Abbey, the motherhouse of the Loretto Sisters in Canada.
 At one time, the Mason Boulevard building housed boarders and a private primary school in addition to the secondary school.
 The primary school, which was also run by the Loreto Sisters resident in the attached convent, closed in 1985.

 Loretto Abbey under MSSB/TCDSB rule (1967–present)

 In 1967, at the request of the Ontario Bishops, students in Grades 9 and 10 were placed under the Metropolitan Separate School Board and no longer had to pay tuition.
 Fees were still charged for Grades 11–13.
 In 1984, the Ontario government began funding the last three years of high school and the Abbey role as a private school was abolished.
 On January 1, 1998, the MSSB became the Toronto Catholic District School Board.

-In 2011, the Loretto Sisters agreed to a sale of the entire Abbey to the TCDSB, with the exception of the infirmary, and this will greatly increase the space available for classrooms and other facilities.
-The sale to the school board preserves one of the oldest Catholic schools in Canada.
+In 2011, the Loretto Sisters agreed to a sale of the entire Abbey to the TCDSB, with the exception of the infirmary, which greatly increased the space available for classrooms and other facilities.